The Gas South Guide

 Check for service availability in your area

 Not every natural gas provider serves all areas of the state, so it’s important to check for service availability before you are set on one provider.
 Most providers post this information directly on their website.
-If you’re moving to Georgia and looking to find out more, we have just the page just for you!
+You can learn more about natural gas rate plans available to you if you're moving to Georgia.

 It’s also worth noting that if you’re signing with Gas South, you could qualify for an additional discount if your home or apartment falls within a territory covered by our county, city and EMC programs.